 Stop by the NYBG Shop on premises before leaving for gifts and souvenirs.
 Expect to find live plants, a wide selection of horticulture books and trinkets, garden accessories, edibles such as chocolates and local honey, and home decor.

-From April 10 through October 31, 2021, Yayoi Kusama’s highly anticipated Kusama: Cosmic Nature comes to the NYBG.
-The artist’s sculptures—including brand-new works—will be on display as part of the landscape, inspired in part by her childhood spent in greenhouses and fields.
+From April 10 through October 31, 2021, Yayoi Kusama’s highly anticipated Kusama: Cosmic Nature is on display at the NYBG.
+The artist’s sculptures—including brand-new works—are integrated into the landscape, inspired in part by her childhood spent in greenhouses and fields.

 Hudson Garden Grill is a farm-to-table upscale restaurant serving American food, right on the NYBG grounds.
 Also on the premises is Pine Tree Café, a casual restaurant with indoor and outdoor seating; it has artisanal sandwiches, pizza, baked items and salads.
 A family picnic area is available at the Clay Family Picnic Pavilions.